 Pa Amb Tomàquet (or Pan Con Tomate) is a simple but delicious tapas recipe made with only 5 ingredients!
 It's like a Spanish version of bruschetta in the best way possible with toasty bread, garlic and fresh grated tomatoes.

-Enjoy this chilled Cucumber Soup as a refreshing summer appetizer or side dish.
+Enjoy this cold Cucumber Soup as a refreshing summer appetizer or side dish.
 Made with garlic, jalapeno, yogurt, and olive oil, this easy recipe blends up in seconds and has playful and savory flavors.

 Romesco Sauce is packed with flavor and easy to make with simple ingredients & your blender or food processor.
 This roasted red pepper based Spanish sauce is delicious with chicken, pork, seafood and roasted vegetables.